stanichor/stanichor.github.io/_posts/2025-10-14-male-attraction.md

 - Dangerous (0.40)
 - Unfaithful (0.28)

 This factor is a bit more abstract.
-Looking at the items, I can't help but be reminded of the [Manic Pixie Dream Girl](https://tvtropes.org/pmwiki/pmwiki.php/Main/ManicPixieDreamGirl) (MPDG) trope, with the items about adventurousness, artistic talents, and especially the item about being 'Extremely Amorous'; all various facets of the trope.
+Looking at the items, I can't help but be reminded of the [Manic Pixie Dream Girl](https://tvtropes.org/pmwiki/pmwiki.php/Main/ManicPixieDreamGirl) (MPDG) trope, with the items about adventurousness, artistic talents, and especially the item about being 'Extremely Amorous', all various facets of the trope.

 <div style="text-align: center;">
     <figure>